EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 We can clearly see that the temperature exhibits a clear seasonal pattern, with regular fluctuations that likely correspond to yearly changes (e.g., summer and winter cycles).
 The recurring peaks represent warmer months, while the troughs correspond to cooler months, highlighting predictable seasonal variability.
 Also, there does not appear to be a significant long-term upward or downward trend, suggesting relative stability in Edinburgh's average temperature from 2000 to the end of 2020.

-### 4. Decomposing Time Series:
+## 4. Decomposing Time Series:
 The previous plot provides an overview of the temperature trends over time, showing clear seasonal fluctuations and variations.
 However, to better understand the underlying components—such as the overall trend, recurring seasonal patterns and random fluctuations, we can decompose the time series.
 Decomposition helps us isolate these components, enabling a more detailed analysis of the data.
-Using the `forecast` library, we can use the `objects` and `stl()` function, we can decompose our dataset:
+Using the `stl()` function from the `forecast` library, we can decompose our dataset:
 ```r
 ts_data <- ts(temp_data$TEMPERATURE, start = c(2000, 1), frequency = 12)